Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: Synthetic Data Analysis

 \subsubsection{Raygal Synthetic Dataset}

-Firstly, we notice that for all sparsity configurations S1-S6, the best-fit parameters of the MCMC likelihood analysis coincide with the values of the Raygal fiducial cosmology.
+Firstly, we find that for all sparsity configurations S1-S6, the best-fit parameters of the MCMC likelihood analysis coincide with the values of the Raygal fiducial cosmology.
 Unsurprisingly, the constraints on $\Omega_m$ and $\sigma_8$ (and consequently $S_8$) quoted in Table~\ref{table_cosmopar} show that, for a given sparsity configuration, the inferred parameter errors obtained assuming statistical errors of $\sigma_{\langle s(z)\rangle}=0.1$ are systematically smaller than those obtained for $\sigma_{\langle s(z)\rangle}=0.3$.
 This can also be seen by the different size of the $1$ and $2\sigma$ credibility contours shown in Fig.~\ref{fig:2D_raygal}.
 Quite interestingly, we notice that, in both cases, the contours shrink from S1 to S4, thus indicating that using additional sparsity measurements does improve the cosmological constraints.
 On the other hand, we can see that, in the case of a greater number of sparsity configurations S5 and S6, the contours do not shrink further.
 Quite the opposite, from the marginalised error values quoted in Table~\ref{table_cosmopar}, we find that the constraints on the cosmological parameters slightly degrade.
 This is most likely due to the fact that the additional sparsities considered in S5 and S6, namely $\langle s_{500,1000}\rangle$ and $\langle s_{1000,2500}\rangle$, do not vary significantly with the cosmological parameters.
 As we have seen in Section~\ref{average_spars}, these have variation of the order of percent level around the fiducial cosmology, which is of the same order of the accuracy of the cosmological model predictions given by Eq.~\ref{spars_mf} using the numerical ST calibrated mass functions.
-The saturation of the constraints on the cosmological parameters can also be seen in the inset plots, where we show the marginalised $1\sigma$ error on $S_8$ as function of the sparsity configurations considered.
-As we can see, $\sigma_{S_8}$ diminishes as function of the number of sparsity considered reaching a minimum value for S4.
+This trend can be better seen in the inset plots, where we show the marginalised $1\sigma$ error on $S_8$ as function of the sparsity configurations considered.
+As we can see, $\sigma_{S_8}$ diminishes as function of the number of sparsity configuration considered reaching a minimum value for S4, while increasing for S4 and S5 a possible consequence of the $\Omega_m-\sigma_8$ degeneracy.
+Indeed, taking as figure-of-merit the values of the area within the $1\sigma$ credibility contours in the $\Omega_m-\sigma_8$ plane highlights better the saturation of the constraints on the cosmological parameters beyond S4.
+As we can infer from the values quoted in Table~\ref{area_raygal}, the area diminishes from S1 to S4 and then remains constant.